shanurwan/Recruiter-Analytic-SQL/README.md

 ## Final Notes

-This project highlights how SQL alone can deliver meaningful automation, engagement monitoring, and early churn detection in a scalable and production-feasible manner.
-It’s ideal for showcasing database design, query proficiency, and data storytelling to hiring managers.
+This SQL project shows how structured queries and automation can uncover recruiter disengagement patterns, improving operational oversight and recruitment efficiency.
+It offers scalable monitoring and provides a foundation for deeper analytics or visual dashboards for talent teams.
 ---

 **Tags:** SQL, Automation, Churn Prediction, Analytics Pipeline, Data Storytelling, AI Impact, Dashboard Design